Betterment is a financial services company that offers investment, retirement, and cash management products to retail investors as well as companies.

 Betterment makes money via its Digital and Premium plans, receiving compensation from partner banks, fees on debit card transactions, referral fees by promoting insurance packages, as well as through Betterment for Business and Betterment for Advisors.

 Founded in 2008 and headquartered in New York, Betterment has become an immediate success with its user base.
-The company now has more than 500,000 registered accounts and has $22 billion in assets under management (AUM).
+The company now counts more than 500,000 registered accounts and has $22 billion in assets under management (AUM).

 Betterment is a FinTech company offering robo-investing and cash management products to retail investors.
 The company offers four core products, namely IRA and 401(k), Invest, Spend, and Save.